asha23/wp-seed-timber/README.md

 ## What do I need to make this work?

 You should have the Timber plugin and Advanced Custom Fields Pro installed, as these are a requirement.
-Alternatively simply build your site using the following tool.
+You should build your site using the following tool.
+This will put into place a few useful plugins.

 https://github.com/asha23/arlo-timber